 (What else do you like to put in your hot chocolate?
 Let us know in the comments!)

-For those who like to open “just one present” on Christmas Eve, consider putting together Christmas Eve boxes.
+Does your family like to open “just one present” on Christmas Eve?
+Consider putting together Christmas Eve boxes.

-You can choose a different theme for these boxes each year, or simply assemble a few items that you can use that night.
-For example, pajamas or slippers that everyone can wear that night.
+You could choose a different theme for these boxes each year.
+Or you could simply assemble a few items that you can use that night.
+(For example, pajamas or slippers that everyone can wear that night.)

 Another idea is to put together one big box for everyone that includes a board game or movie, snacks, hot chocolate, and so on.
 The idea is to simply spend time together (and actually enjoy it).